lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] User namespaces must be enabled in RHEL/CentOS 7; see manual

       and :program:`install-lockss` will fail.
-See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` (:numref:`Invoking the LOCKSS Installer`) to try again.
+See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7` for troubleshooting, then try again.

       If you have reason to believe that this check fails even though the corresponding error condition does not apply, you can re-run :program:`install-lockss` with the ``--skip-check-user-namespaces`` option to skip it.